Folly Island: History

 In the summer of 1934, composer George Gershwin and author DuBose Heyward, went to Folly Island to work on their American folk opera, Porgy and Bess.

 Folly Beach became a township in 1936 and a town in 1951.

 Folly Beach is occasionally impacted by hurricanes moving up the Atlantic Coast in the form of wind, rain, and heavy surf which cause beach erosion.
 Hurricane Irene in 2011 caused severe erosion and forced the closure of the Folly Beach County Park, a popular public beach access point.

 The Folly Beach Public Safety and Charleston County Bomb Squad still, to this day, unearths cannonballs after bad storms, most notably Hurricane Matthew.
-During Matthew 16 cannon balls were discovered in what EOD members called a "loading position".
+During Matthew 16 cannonballs were discovered in what EOD members called a "loading position".
 It is likely that these were Civil War era Union cannonballs left behind due to their close proximity to each other and the fact that none had detonated.
-Most recently one large cannonball, probably Confederate, was found on March 13, 2017 at far northeastern end of the island.
+Most recently one large cannonball, probably Confederate, was found on March 13, 2017, at far northeastern end of the island.
 The Charleston County EOD is still investigating.

+Education

+There is one school district in the county, Charleston County School District.

+It is zoned to James Island Elementary School, Camp Road Middle School, and James Island Charter High School.